atsushii/Neural-Machine-Translation-Project/README.md

 Specifically, We must understand the detail of sentences properly when we chat with other people Also we know that learning different languages are needed a lot of time.

 Deep learning is a powerful technique that can be used to solve this problem.
 I am using NLP for text translation.
-In this project, try to translate English sentences to Japanese speech.
-Users can chat with Japanese speakers easily. you can just type your native languages (English) you don’t need to spend time to use a dictionary to translate your language.
+In this project, try to translate English sentences to Japanese sentences.

 # USE
-You can try an API
+You can try as API

 **URL**